AntekJeziorski/dotnet-YouTubeAPI/README.md

 ## build

 To run the application, you must have the .Net framework version 4.8 installed on your system.
-To build the application, you can use Visual Studio or use the `dotnet run` command in the project's root directory.
+To build the application, you can use Visual Studio or use the command line in the project's root directory.

+To build and run the application you need to:
+1. Navigate to the project solution folder.
+2. Run: msbuild dotnet-YouTubeAPI.sln /p:Configuration=Release
+3. Run: .\bin\Release\dotnet-YouTubeAPI.exe

 ## docs